utkarsh006/Eazy-Android/Articles/9_Layout_and_their_types.md

 </pre>
 <hr>

+# Properties of Layout
+- Layouts are subclasses of ViewGroup class
+- defines the visual structure for an Android user interface
+- can be created either at <b>run time using View/ViewGroup objects</b>
+- you can also declare your layout using simple <b>XML file main_layout.xml which is located in the res/layout folder of your project.</b>

 # Types of Layout
 There are numerous Layouts provided by Android which you will use in almost all the Android applications to provide different view, look and feel.
 Let's look at some of the layouts:

-## 1. GridView: GridView is a ViewGroup that displays items in a two-dimensional, scrollable grid.
+- ## GridView: GridView is a ViewGroup that displays items in a two-dimensional, scrollable grid.
 Lets consider UI of Myntra's fashion wear page.
 We can see a scrollable 2D list of items.
 Though there is a use of recyclerview there but the layoutManager is set to gridview there too.
 So, GridView is used when there is a requirement of displaying list in 2D

 <br>